iammihirsig/Self-Driven-MERN-Stack-Internship/README.md

 ![Banner](https://github.com/user-attachments/assets/8f33d7aa-6e8a-4688-af20-fc245a494401)

-# 🚀 Self-Driven MERN Stack Internship (15 June – 15 July 2025)
+# 🚀 Self-Driven MERN Stack Internship (15 June – 15 August 2025)

 > [!IMPORTANT]
 > **“Rejected by companies.
 Accepted by the grind.”**
-> This is my solo internship — built with discipline, vision, and the goal to become job-ready in 30 days.
+> This is my solo internship — built with discipline, vision, and the goal to become job-ready in 60 days.
 > **I’m not waiting for opportunities.
 I’m creating them.**

 ---

 ## 📌 Overview

-This is a **self-directed MERN Stack internship** I’m running solo from **June 15 to July 15, 2025**.
+This is a **self-directed MERN Stack internship** I’m running solo from **June 15 to August 15, 2025**.
 It’s structured like a real internship — daily logging, milestone tracking, and hands-on projects — with accountability in public.
 No certificates, no fluff — just **real proof of work**.